GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 1. In the Build Configuration section, select **Cloud Build configuration file**

 1. In the Advanced section, Click the Add Variable button and Add your environment variables like ProjectID, ServiceAccountEmail,Region,SourceDatabucket.
-Naming standard like below.
+    See naming standard below.
 (You have created these variable as part of **Setting up your environment** and **Setting up your GCS Bucket** section)

         _PROJECT_ID= YourProjectID (solutions-295116)
 	    _REGION=You region where you are testing this CI/CD Pipeline (ex:us-west1)